 Oman's government has a policy of encouraging private sector growth.
 Since the early 2000s, the government has viewed private companies as the primary engines of economic growth.
 In October 2011, the Minister of Commerce announced the creation of an SME Loans Guarantee Program to help selected new entrepreneurs secure funding from banks.
 Risk is shared by the government and local banks participating in the program.
-In January 2013, a few days after the three-day national symposium on SMEs under the patronage of the Minister of the Diwan, the ruler stressed on his annual tour that SMEs are the "basis for all national economies."
+In January 2013, the ruler stressed on his annual tour that SMEs are the "basis for all national economies."
 He announced the creation of a new public fund called al-Rafd to help SMEs develop.
 This fund combines all existing institutions supporting the creation of private businesses.
 This includes the SME development fund launched in March 2012 to subsidize finance and training for national small entrepreneurs, and the Sanad program set up in 2001 to provide young Omanis with state-funded training in institutions and companies.
 In June 2013, a Public Authority for the Development of SMEs, chaired by the Minister of Commerce and Industry and aimed at supporting the development and the growth of SMEs, was created by royal decree.
-Also, the Property rights 8
+However, the lack of innovation and entrepreneurial skills and the lack of proper auditing mechanisms for SMEs remain structural issues.
+Moreover, a number of oligopolies continue to operate with state investment.
+Because most members of the governing elite are directly or indirectly involved in business, privatization and economic liberalization policies have mainly benefited those who are already leading business actors.